James Pile: History

 Charles was the Piles' youngest son, and emigrated with his parents.
 He was educated at the school run by L. S. Burton (c.
 1823–1895).

-He worked on Cuthero station, and while mustering cattle discovered the Hide family, whose five children had died of exposure and dehydration just a few hundred metres from the river.
+He worked on Cuthero station, and while mustering cattle discovered woodcutter John Hide and his wife, suffering from exposure and dehydration, and the bodies of their five children, having been without water for four days.

-He returned to "Oaklands", Gawler, where he died, intestate.
-Other reports have him dying at South Terrace, Adelaide.
+He retired to "Oaklands", Gawler, but died, intestate, at South Terrace, Adelaide.

 He is not to be confused with Charles Ogleby Pile, Magistrate and Justice of the Peace of Bulahdelah on the Myall River.